Human reproduction

 Human sexual reproduction, to produce offspring, begins with fertilization.
 Successful reproduction typically involves sexual intercourse between a healthy, sexually mature and fertile male and female.
 During sexual intercourse, sperm cells are ejaculated into the vagina through the penis, resulting in fertilization of an ovum to form a zygote.

 While normal cells contain 46 chromosomes (23 pairs), gamete cells contain only half that number, and it is when these two cells merge into one combined zygote cell that genetic recombination occurs.
-The zygote then undergoes a defined development process that is known as human embryogenesis, and this starts the typical 38-week gestation period (Note: This is measuring from ovulation.) for the embryo (and eventually foetus) that is followed by childbirth.
+The zygote then undergoes a defined development process that is known as human embryogenesis, and this starts the typical 38-week gestation period (Note: This is measuring from ovulation.) for the embryo (and eventually fetus) that is followed by childbirth.

 Assisted reproductive technology also exists, like IVF, some of which involve alternative methods of fertilization, which do not involve sexual intercourse; the fertilization of the ovum may be achieved by artificial insemination methods.

 Biological and legal requirements

-In order for human reproduction to be achieved, an individual must have undergone puberty first, requiring ovulation in females and the spermarche in males to have occurred prior to engaging in sexual intercourse or achieving pregnancy through non-penetrative means.
-Before puberty, humans are infertile, as their genitals lack reproductive function (only being able to discharge urine).
+In order for human reproduction to be achieved, an individual must undergo puberty first, requiring ovulation in females and the spermarche in males to have occurred prior to engaging in sexual intercourse or achieving pregnancy through non-penetrative means.
+Before puberty, the human genitalia lacks reproductive function.

-Legal factors also play a vital role in the achievement of human reproduction: a minor under the age of consent cannot give legal consent to sexual intercourse or artificial alternatives to reproduction, the former case of which is liable to have the older party charged with statutory rape, depending on jurisdictions.
-Even for minors above the age of consent, comprehensive sex education advises both consenting parties to use contraception to avoid both sexually transmitted infections and early, unplanned/unwanted pregnancies.
-Pregnancy in girls under the age of 15 is especially discouraged due to their reproductive systems having yet to reach full maturity.
+Legal factors also play a vital role in the achievement of human reproduction: a minor under the age of consent cannot give legal consent to sexual intercourse or artificial alternatives to reproduction, the former case of which is liable to have the older party charged with statutory rape or child sexual abuse, depending on jurisdictions.
+Even for minors above the age of consent, comprehensive sex education advises one or both parties to use contraception to avoid both sexually transmitted infections and early, unplanned/unwanted pregnancy.
+In developed countries, adolescent pregnancies are especially discouraged due to a high risk of death from complications related to lacking the physical necessities for parenthood.